Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture: Compatibility with parabolic induction

 Now we apply Theorem \ref{thm:A.1}.a for $G^\circ, Q^\circ, L,\cE$ and use the exactness of $\mr{ind}^{\mh H (G,M,q\cE)}_{\mh H (G^\circ,L,\cE)}$.\\ (b) Like in part (a) there are canonical isomorphisms

-It remains to apply Theorem \ref{thm:A.1}.b.\\ (c,d,e) These can be shown in the same way as \cite[Proposition 3.22]{AMS2}, with the following modifications: \begin{itemize} \item we use part (b) instead of \cite[Theorem 3.4.b]{AMS2}, \item the references to \cite[\S 4]{AMS1} should be extended to the setting with cuspidal quasi-supports by means of \cite[\S 5]{AMS1}, \item the references to \cite[\S 3]{AMS2} should be extended to the setting with cuspidal quasi-supports by invoking \cite[\S 4]{AMS2}. \qedhere \end{itemize} \end{proof}
+It remains to apply Theorem \ref{thm:A.1}.b.\\ (c,d,e) These can be shown in the same way as \cite[Proposition 3.22]{AMS2}, with the following modifications: \begin{itemize} \item We use part (b) instead of \cite[Theorem 3.4.b]{AMS2}. \item The references to \cite[\S 4]{AMS1} should be extended to the setting with cuspidal quasi-supports by means of \cite[\S 5]{AMS1}. \item The references to \cite[\S 3]{AMS2} should be extended to the setting with cuspidal quasi-supports by invoking \cite[\S 4]{AMS2}. \qedhere \end{itemize} \end{proof}

-Since $\epsilon$ is a polynomial function, its zero set is a subvariety of smaller dimension (say of $V_y$).
-Nevertheless, we also want to explicitly exhibit a large class of parameters $(y,\sigma,r)$ on which $\epsilon$ does not vanish.
-By \cite[Proposition 3.5.c]{AMS2} we assume (via conjugation by an element of $G^\circ$) that $\sigma ,\sigma_0 \in \mf t$.
+Since $\epsilon$ is a nonzero polynomial function, its zero set is a subvariety (say of $V_y$) of smaller dimension.
+Still, we want to explicitly exhibit a large class of parameters $(y,\sigma,r)$ on which $\epsilon$ does not vanish.
+By \cite[Proposition 1.4.c]{AMS3} we may assume (via conjugation by an element of $G^\circ$) that $\sigma_0 ,\sigma - r \sigma_v \in \mf t$.

 Let us call $x \in \mf t$ (strictly) positive with respect to $P Q^\circ$ if $\Re (\alpha (t))$ is (strictly) positive for all $\alpha \in R (\mc R_u (P Q^\circ),T)$.
 We say that $x$ is (strictly) negative with respect to $P Q^\circ$ if $-x$ is (strictly) positive.